zclawr/cse15l-lab-reports/index.md

 11.You're now connected to the server!
 Try typing in a series of commands to navigate the remote directory.
 For starters, perhaps, try entering in pwd like the example below.
 Follow the link for a cheat sheet on common terminal commands to try [here](https://www.educative.io/blog/bash-shell-command-cheat-sheet)

 ![image](https://user-images.githubusercontent.com/122490447/211930114-7f830a31-b73d-45eb-82da-07ccabe3fe85.png)

+pwd -- prints the working directory as a full absolute path, this is interesting because it shows us that the ieng6 server is running on linux, as indicated by the linux folder within the home directory.

+ls -lat -- lists the files in the directory, in this case my own account-specific ieng6 server-space.
+This command is interesting because it uses <b>three</b> separate flags: <b>l</b> (long format), <b>a</b> (including hidden files starting with .), and <b>t</b> (sort by time).
+This is important because it shows that we can, in some cases, "contatenate" flags into one larger expression.
+From this command we learn that the directory has 124 files!